Descanonge/neba/docs/source/configuration/usage.rst

     Of course running arbitrary code dynamically is a security liability, do not load parameters from a python script unless you trust it.

-The loader do not support the traitlets feature of configuration file inheritance via (in the config file) ``load_subconfig("some_other_script.py")``.
+The loader does not support the traitlets feature of configuration file inheritance via (in the config file) ``load_subconfig("some_other_script.py")``.
 This would be doable, but for the moment we recommend instead that you specify multiple configuration files in :attr:`.ApplicationBase.config_files`,